Sanidhyafeaturist/AndroidRescueX/Readme.md

 ## Updates done
-we fixed some voids in our project, like incorrect file paths and other fixes, and now I think that it should be working fine
+We fixed some voids in our project, like incorrect file paths and other fixes, and now I think that it should be working fine